jiwoosuh/jiwoosuh/README.md

 📧 jiwoo.s.suh@gmail.com | 💼 [LinkedIn](https://www.linkedin.com/in/jiwoosuh) | 🚀 [GitHub](https://github.com/jiwoosuh)

-Hi there!
-I'm Jiwoo, a Data-Driven Storyteller with Analytical and Creative skills for Strategic Problem Solving.
-Currently pursuing a Master's in Data Science @GWU, I specialize in leveraging data to derive strategic insights and tell compelling stories.
+Hello!
+I’m a Data Science Professional with a solid foundation of 2 years as a Business Analyst, where I’ve specialized in delivering impactful data insights to senior leadership and guiding data-driven decisions across dynamic industries.
+With expertise in SQL, Python, and Tableau, and an MS in Data Science, I excel in data preprocessing, visualization, and applying machine learning algorithms to turn complex datasets into actionable insights.
+I’m also skilled at managing cross-functional projects and effectively communicating data insights to non-technical stakeholders.

 Actively looking for **a full-time role as a Data Scientist / Data Analyst** <picture><source srcset="https://fonts.gstatic.com/s/e/notoemoji/latest/1f4a1/512.webp" type="image/webp"><img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f4a1/512.gif" alt="💡" width="32" height="32"></picture>